openservicemesh/osm/docs/patterns/observability/logs.md

 4. Once you have updated the Fluent Bit configmap, you can deploy the sidecar during OSM installation using the `--enable-fluentbit` flag.
 You should now be able to interact with error logs in the output of your choice as they get generated.

+5. The `controller_pod_name` key/value pair has been added to the logs to help you query logs in your output by refining results on pod name (see example usage below).

 ### Example: Using Fluent Bit to send logs to Azure Monitor
 Fluent Bit has an Azure output plugin that can be used to send logs to an Azure Log Analytics workspace as follows:
 1. [Create a Log Analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace)